chanphatchau/Global-Electronics-Retailer-SQL-Queries/README.md

 # 🌍 Global Electronics Retailer – SQL + Tableau Project

 This project analyzes the operations of a **global electronics retailer** using SQL and Tableau.
-It provides insights into sales performance, delivery trends, and customer behavior, and visualizes the findings through an interactive Tableau dashboard.
+It provides insights into sales performance, delivery trends, and customer behavior, and visualises the findings through an interactive Tableau dashboard.

 ---

 ## 🎯 Project Objective

-To extract, analyze, and visualize business insights from sales data using **SQL** for data querying and **Tableau** for dashboard development, supporting strategic decision-making.
+To extract, analyze, and visualise business insights from sales data using **SQL** for data querying and **Tableau** for dashboard development, supporting strategic decision-making.

 ---